• Share this on:

 Agrodan – Brazil

-Agrodan is one of the main mango suppliers from Brazil.
+Agrodan is 1 of the main mango suppliers from Brazil.
 They produce mangoes on 1,000 hectares and their export is fully prepared to enter several supermarkets in Europe.
-Besides GlobalG.A.P., which is a necessity, they adopted the specific retail standards of Marks & Spencer’s Field to Fork, Tesco Nurture and Albert Heijn protocols.
+Besides GLOBALG.A.P., which is a necessity, they adopted the specific retail standards of Marks & Spencer’s Field to Fork, Tesco Nurture and Albert Heijn protocols.
 By working according to these standards, they are perceived as a serious and well organised supplier.

-The mango cultivation of Agrodan’s is concentrated in one region in the north of Brazil.
+The mango cultivation of Agrodan’s is concentrated in 1 region in the north of Brazil.
 This means that in spite of being a large supplier, they depend on the yields and the climate of a single region.

 Tip: